Energy, Power and Resistance in A Level Physics AS

 Factors Affecting Resistance

-The resistance of a conductor depends on several factors:
+The resistance of a conductor is influenced by several factors:

 Resistivity

-Resistivity is a property of the material that quantifies how strongly it resists electric current.
-It is defined as:
+Resistivity is a material property that quantifies how strongly a given material opposes the flow of electric current.
+It is denoted by the symbol ρ and is defined as:

-where ρ is the resistivity, R is resistance, A is the cross-sectional area, and L is the length of the conductor.
+Where R is the resistance, A is the cross-sectional area, and L is the length of the conductor.

 Electrical Energy and Power Calculations

-The electrical power P consumed by a circuit can be calculated using the formula:
+The electrical energy E consumed in a circuit can be calculated using the formula:

 P = V × I